Iowa State vs. West Virginia College Football Odds, Plays and Insights - NewsBreak

 - Iowa State and its opponents have gone over the current 47.5-point total in four of six games this season.

+- West Virginia's games have gone over 47.5 points in four of seven chances this season.

-- The combined points per game average of the two teams, 60.7, is 13.2 points greater than Saturday's over/under.
+- The two teams combine to score 60.7 points per game, 13.2 more than the total in this contest.

-- This contest's total is 8.8 points above the 38.7 these two squads combine to allow per game this season.
+- This contest's over/under is 8.8 points more than the 38.7 these two squads combine to allow per game this season.

 - Cyclones games this season feature an average total of 49.8 points, a number 2.3 points higher than Saturday's over/under.